tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - We declaratively tell the reader that they don't need to track data flow.
 - Composition is much better than a chain of maps together.
 - Functional programmers don't like using methods on values, because it essentially falls into class-oriented thinking.
-- Using `map` as a method is impure, because it receives as an implicit input a `this` context that points to a particular array.
+- Using `map` as a method is impure, because it receives as an implicit input; a `this` context that points to a particular array.
 - `this` aware functions are inherently uncomposable.
 - We can't take a `map` call and easily compose it with another function because the input to the `map` call is partly indirect.
 - That's why `map` in FP libraries will take in both a mapper function and an array explicitly, rather than the array being implicit.
 - That makes them more composable, curryable, and everything else we have discussed.
-- We should always use the stand alone versions of utilities, rather than the native JS method versions.
+- **We should always use the stand alone versions of utilities, rather than the native JS method versions.**

 ## 10. Transduction